52 Denver Urban Hikes–A Week-by-Week Challenge

 June 6.
 Jefferson Park neighborhood sits in the shadow of the more popular Highlands.
 But it’s a fun place to discover on this 3-mile urban hike past old homes and great downtown views.

 June 13.
-It’s the anniversary of Denver’s 1965 flood that took out most of the bridges over the Platte River in downtown Denver.
-Let’s remember it by walking the Athmar Park neighborhood to see the flood line on the church and the historic mosaic picnic tables that recall the flood in art form on this 3-mile loop.
+It’s the anniversary of Denver’s 1965 flood, which destroyed most of the bridges over the Platte River in downtown Denver.
+Let’s remember it by walking the Athmar Park neighborhood, seeing the flood line on the church and the historic mosaic picnic tables that recall the flood in art form on this 3-mile loop.

 June 20.
 The summer solstice is coming.
 Here’s your best summer solstice hike.